Find out about Alcohol-related 'dementia' including symptoms, diagnosis, treatment, support and rehabilitation.

 It can be very difficult to diagnose alcohol-related ‘dementia’.
 If a doctor is unaware of the person drinking too much alcohol over many years, they may not consider alcohol-related ‘dementia’ as a possible diagnosis.
 The person may not get the right treatment and support, which is why it is important to tell doctors about drinking too much alcohol.

 It can be difficult to get an assessment, as some GPs will insist that the person has stopped drinking for several weeks before they can assess the person’s memory.
 Some experts think that a person can be assessed for alcohol-related ‘dementia’ while they are still drinking too much, as long as they aren’t intoxicated at the time of the assessment.

 The diagnosis is less certain than if they had been sober for a long time.
-If the person is refused an assessment by the GP, they can contact NHS England to make a complaint.

 In order to make a diagnosis of alcohol-related ‘dementia’, a doctor may ask the person to do a paper-based test to check for problems with memory and thinking.